-Two typical tools from the study of branching processes are the many--to--one and many--to--two lemmas.
+Two typical tools from the study of branching processes are the many-to-one and many-to-two lemmas.
 They allow us to reduce the certain expectations of the branching process to expectations of just one or two particles.